 Travis has 13 years of experience as a professional umpire, including 200 games at the Major League level.
 He began in 1990 as an umpire in the Gulf Coast League and worked his way through the Minor Leagues, including the Midwest League and the Texas League.
 Travis umpired for seven seasons (1996-2002) in the Pacific Coast League and spent parts of three seasons (1999-2001) umpiring games in the Major Leagues.
 Travis, who has served as an umpire supervisor since 2008, is married with three boys.

 Matt became an umpire field observer for Major League Baseball in 2009, providing coverage from St. Louis.
 After graduating from the Harry Wendelstedt Umpire School, Matt began his career in 1986 in the Pioneer League and has also worked the Midwest League, Southern League, Dominican Republic, Pacific Coast League and finished his professional career after the 1996 season in the American Association.
-Malone, a native of the St. Louis area, resides in O'Fallon, Missouri.
+Malone, a native of the St. Louis area, resides in O'Fallon, MO.

 Hank is the Chairperson in the Department of Education and Human Services at Villanova University.
 He holds a Doctorate in Education from Duke University.
 He received a Master's Degree in Counseling and a B.S. in English/Education from Villanova University.
 Hank, who was inducted into the Naismith Memorial Basketball Hall of Fame in 2012, has officiated basketball at all levels, including officiating the Final Four 10 times and the NCAA Championship Game six times.
 He is the Chairperson of the Officials Committee for USA Basketball, the NCAA National Coordinator of Men's Basketball Officiating and the Secretary-Rules Editor of the NCAA Men's Basketball Rules Committee.
 He played professional baseball for three years in the Cincinnati Reds organization.